top of page

 A data stream is a flow of data from a customer touchpoint (e.g., app, website) to Analytics.
 When you create a data stream, Analytics generates a snippet of code that you add to your app or site to collect that data.
 Data is collected from the time you add the code, and that data forms the basis of your reports.

-When you first create a property, Google will helpfully guide you to the data stream setup page.
-If you navigate away, it will prompt you to go back there via a big, red Go to stream setup button at the top of the screen.
+When you first create a property, Google will helpfully guide you through the data stream setup process.
+If you navigate away, it will prompt you to go back via a big, red Go to stream setup button at the top of the screen.

 01. On the data streams page, choose your platform: Web, Android app, or iOS app.
 Although you can have more than one data stream feeding into the same property, a simple website setup will just have the one “Web” stream.
 Let’s click that now.

-The Google Analytics 4 data streams page offering a choice of "Web," "Android app" or "IOS app"
+The Google Analytics 4 data collection page offering a choice of "Web," "Android app" or "iOS app"

 02. On the “Set up data stream” overlay, add your website URL and a stream name of your choice (you can use the URL again if you like, or just call it “Web stream”).